Heart Attack Canyon - track notes

 Notes

-The canyon starts with a spectacular 35m abseil at AMG485189.
-This can be done from various places but the big chockstone 20m downstream provides an easy pull down.
+The canyon starts with a spectacular abseil of up to 35m at MGA486191 (AMG485189).
+This can be done from various places but the big chockstone 20m downstream provides an easy pull down, and is about 32m.
 The side canyon 150m downstream on the left can also be used for shorter drops to enter.
-After this the canyon opens out into an excellent gorge for a while before narrowing.
-There are a number of tricky climb downs.
+After this the canyon opens out slightly into an excellent gorge for a while before narrowing further.
+There are a number of tricky climb downs, for which some parties may need a rope.
 There is a final tricky 9m abseil near the end.
-There are a number of wades up to about waist deep.
+There are typically a number of short wades, mostly to waist deep but possibly deeper at times.

 Exit

-After the canyon ends, head downstream for a few hundred metres to the next gully on the left at AMG484196.
+After the canyon ends, head downstream for a few hundred metres to the next major gully on the left at MGA485197 (AMG484196).
 This provides an easy exit back to the tops.
+Climb the hill to the NW and follow the ridge back to the fire trail.

 Comments